 The reward will be great for those that adapt

 At the end of the day, if you are a dedicated employee, understand how your role and behaviours impact your colleagues, and are committed to delivering results for your company, there’s no reason your employer shouldn’t be willing to work with you to find a flexible solution that makes sense for your situation.

 Adapting our corporate working cultures to provide the right mix of flexibility parameters is not only the right approach to retaining and attracting top talent but also to ensuring a thriving business with a strong bottom line.
 Employers can’t afford not to adapt.

-——— Written by Michelle Coates Mather Former Director, Strategic Communications & Public Engagement, NATIONAL Public Relations.
+——— Michelle Coates Mather is a former Director, Strategic Communications and Public Engagement at NATIONAL Public Relations